Meno96/urbe-auction-django/README.md

 Further down there is the proceeds section, where, if present, we can withdraw them.

-## 🏴‍☠️&nbsp; Add ons
+## 🏴‍☠️&nbsp; Other Parts

-There is an implementation to check if the login ip address is always the same or not for the admin user.

-If variables in the .env file regarding Redis are provided, every bid of every auction will be recorded in the database.
+You can find the TheGraph part in [this repository](https://github.com/Meno96/urbe-auction-thegraph.git),

+the Hardhat part in [this repository](https://github.com/Meno96/urbe-auction-hardhat.git)

+and the NextJS part in [this repository](https://github.com/Meno96/urbe-auction-nextjs.git)

 ## 💭&nbsp; My thoughts